DeNepo/databases/README.md

 ### Before Class

 The goal is to make this a very hands-on class.
 Nonetheless it's important to familiarize yourself with some theoretical concepts surrounding databases before diving in.
-Dive in here [here](./week-1/prep-work.md).
+Dive in  [here](./week-1/prep-work.md).

 ### During Class